szoftveres/RF_instruments/vna/README.md

 ![eq2](eq2.png)

-The result is some ~ 20 dB S2,1 dynamic range improvement on this VNA.
+The result is a significant S2,1 dynamic range improvement on this VNA.
 Any further improvement can only be realistically expected by using proper shielding and ensuring adequate isolation.

 ![cal_iso_corrected](cal_iso_corrected.png)